streetdrone-home/SD-TwizyModel/streetdrone_model/sd_bringup/README.md

-# sd_robot
+# sd_bringup
-This is the simulation package for the SD Twizy vehicle, containing different launch files of the model in various scenarios.
-It includes different gazebo world configurations and the launch file for the description of the model.
+This package contains configuration files to run the SD Twizy vehicle in various scenarios.
+It includes different gazebo world configurations and launch files for the description of the model.

 ### Sensors
 LiDAR: VLP - 16 Velodyne